 This model represents a simplified version of a complex disease and should therefore be interpreted with its limitations in mind.
 Cost and long-term outcome data for tirzepatide were unavailable at the time of the report and could not be used to validate its clinical results; any economic output for tirzepatide is based on a placeholder price and the results should not be interpreted as factual.
-Additionally, there are noted limitations to the UKPDS-OM2 risk equations used for this analysis, including that they were developed based on a patient cohort from the United Kingdom in decades past and may not fully capture the impact of weight loss on CV and renal outcomes.
+Additionally, there are noted limitations to the UKPDS-OM2 risk equations used for this analysis, including that they were developed based on a patient cohort from the United Kingdom in decades past, had a notably different demographic and clinical patient population than generally seen in the current United States, and may not fully capture the impact of weight loss on CV and renal outcomes.
 Our choice to use UKPDS-OM2 risk equations was made based on lack of feasible alternatives at the time, and adjustments were used in an attempt to ensure the model estimates aligns with clinical evidence.
-We plan to present shorter time horizon simulations, aligned with the cardiovascular and renal outcomes trials for semaglutide and empagliflozin, in the revised report in order to compare our model event outcomes with those found in the trials.
+We present shorter time horizon simulations, aligned with the cardiovascular and renal outcomes trials for semaglutide and empagliflozin, in the supplement in order to compare our model event outcomes with those found in the trials to understand the chosen model's impact on our estimates.

 Finally, we acknowledge challenges in modeling tirzepatide given the immaturity of the evidence of its impact on micro- and macrovascular outcomes.
-In the draft threshold analyses, we compared tirzepatide to background therapy alone and estimated the health gains of tirzepatide through changes in intermediate outcomes.
-The scenario analysis that includes tirzepatide's changes in intermediate outcomes as well as reductions in cardiovascular outcomes (assuming the same hazard ratios as injectable semaglutide) provides estimates of the potential relative impact on health outcomes if the trends observed in tirzepatide's cardiovascular safety study are confirmed.
+In the threshold analyses, we compared tirzepatide to injectable semaglutide and estimated the health gains of tirzepatide through changes in intermediate outcomes, assuming the same hazard ratio point estimate as injectable semaglutide for composite MACE events and no adjustment to other outcomes to reflect tirzepatide's cardiovascular safety study.
+The scenario analysis that includes tirzepatide's changes only through intermediate outcomes, with no adjustment from hazard ratios, provides estimates of the potential relative impact on health outcomes if the trends observed in tirzepatide's cardiovascular safety study are not sustained long-term.